afiorg9000/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 ```

 **[5-get_dnodeint.c](5-get_dnodeint.c)** - Function returns the nth node of a `dlistint_t` list

+If the linked list is empty, the script will return null.
+If it isn't, it counts and points to the next nodes of the linked list, until it reaches null and returns the nodes.
 ```
 $ gcc -Wall -pedantic -Werror -Wextra 5-main.c 3-add_dnodeint_end.c 0-print_dlistint.c 4-free_dlistint.c 5-get_dnodeint.c -o h
 $ ./h